varunnair18/DataPlus2018/README.md

 ## Generating inputs for machine learning pipelines

 ### multiclassmask.py
-Converts CSV file of annotations into multiclass mask for input into machine learning models.
-Includes option to output mask as tif and/or npz file.
-Simply run the script: python multiclassmask.py
+Within input folder, converts all CSV files of annotations into multiclass mask for input into machine learning models.
+Outputs mask as tif and npz file, with options for other output formats.
+Example terminal command: python multiclassmask.py folder_name/

-### patching.py
-Script that splits all images from folder into patches of variable size.
-Also outputs csv with vectorized encoding of classes present in each patch as 'output.csv'.
-Example command: python patching.py test_image/ test_mask/ test_output/ 252

 ## Conversion between pixel- and geo-coordinates